 One question I get a lot is why insurance applications ask so many questions.
 They are time-consuming and they seem to ask questions that have nothing to do with the insurance that is being applied for.

-As one of the people who helps fill out these applications, I understand this 100%.
-It is time consuming, boring, and it is not always apparent why they need to know this information.
+As one of the people who help fill out these applications, I understand this 100%.
+It is time-consuming, boring, and it is not always apparent why they need to know this information.

 First, we know that applications are used to gain information about the business.
-In a previous article I wrote about getting Preferred Pricing on a business insurance policy.
-We explored how information can help a business get better pricing than a business who did not provide more information.
+In a previous article, I wrote about getting Preferred Pricing on a business insurance policy.
+We explored how information can help a business get better pricing than a business that did not provide more information.
 The insurance company is pledging their money for your company in the event you make a mistake.